Language and the euro: Dutch

 Plural: In Dutch, most abstract units of measurement are not pluralised, including the former Dutch guilder (gulden in Dutch) and Belgian franc (called frank in Dutch), and now the euro.
-An amount such as €5 is pronounced 5 euro.
+An amount such as €5 is pronounced vijf euro.
 This coincides with EU legislation stating that euro and cent should be used as both singular and plural.
 In Dutch, the words are however pluralised as euro's and centen when referring to individual coins.

 The euro is divided into 100 cent, as was the guilder.
 The Belgian franc was divided into 100 centiemen.
 The word eurocent is sometimes used to distinguish it from the cents of other currencies, such as the dollarcent, but originally mainly to differentiate it from what used to be 0.01 guilder, also called "cent".

 Pronunciation: The word euro is /ˈøːroː/ phonemically.
 This can be pronounced the same phonetically, but commonly also as [ˈʏːroː], [ˈʏːroʊ], and others depending on the dialect and speaker (see Dutch phonology).